Why you need email templates as a therapist

 When you maintain contact like this with your clients, you are more likely to obtain a positive response and an increased eagerness to share and communicate and accelerate recovery.
 This is a win-win situation worth investing in for both the client and the therapist.

 This is why it is necessary to have email templates handy for your practice to have a ready response for every client situation that you need to handle.
 Of course, each template should be professionally written and easy to personalize.
 Some of the templates you'd need as a therapist are:

 They are therapist email templates that you can create to respond to consultation requests by clients.
 Keep your tone warm, inviting, and welcoming.
 This is your client's first contact with you, and you need to reassure them in those few words that they've made the right choice to start therapy.

 Let them know the best time to call you.
 Also, free your schedule enough to accommodate multiple appointments.

 These are therapist email templates crafted to schedule sessions after the consultation stage.
 You have spoken with your client and gone over the preliminaries by now.
 Let them know that you'll keep in touch and mention your available time on your calendar to accommodate their sessions.
 This is also where you state your fee.
 Be sure to reassure them and indicate your interest in hearing their story.

 Missed call templates

-When you cannot reach the client via phone calls, use missed call templates.
+Use missed call templates when you cannot reach the client via phone calls.
 These templates go a long way to show that the therapist is concerned about the client.
 You can either leave this one as a voice-mail message or fire them a quick mail, whichever would get to them faster, to the best of your knowledge.
 Let them know that you'd appreciate them calling back and when you'd be free to take their calls.
 Leave several time windows for this.